Home / Solutions / RWA

 Asset Class Coverage

-Tokenized treasuries US T-Bills, government bonds, and money market funds, track issuance, redemption, and yield distribution events
+Tokenized treasuries T-Bills, government bonds, and money-market funds: issuance, redemption, and yield-distribution events

-Real estate Fractional property tokens with rental yield distributions, ownership transfers, and cap table changes
+Real estate Fractional property tokens: rental-yield distributions, ownership transfers, and cap-table changes

-Commodities Tokenized gold, carbon credits, and commodity derivatives with settlement and delivery events
+Commodities Tokenized gold, carbon credits, and commodity derivatives with settlement events

-Fund shares Tokenized LP positions, fund participation units, and NAV-based subscription/redemption flows
+Fund shares Tokenized LP positions and fund participation units with subscription and redemption flows

 Use Cases